Jump to topic

-Cachaça is a variant of rum that is very popular in Brazil and is the main component of the ubiquitous drink caipirinha.
-It is also typically between 70-100 proof, though it tends to be on the lower end of this range.
+Cachaça is a variant of rum that is very popular in Brazil.
+It is the main component of the ubiquitous drink caipirinha.
+It is typically between 70-100 proof, though it tends to be on the lower end of this range.

-Tequila is a very popular spirit that originates from Mexico and is still the most popular hard alcohol beverage there today.
+Tequila is a very popular spirit that originates from Mexico.
+It is still the most popular hard alcohol beverage there today.
 Typical tequila bottles will have between 80-100 proof on their label (40-50% ABV), with few exceptions to this range.

 Gin replaced rum as the alcohol of choice by the British as they expanded their empire.
-It is easier to make than the sugarcane-based rum, though it is usually made with a similarly typical 70-100 proof (35-50% ABV).
+It is easier to make than sugarcane-based rum.
+It is usually made with a similarly typical 70-100 proof (35-50% ABV).

 Whiskey is very popular all over the world, from Ireland to Brazil to Japan.
-There are many subforms of whiskey, including Scotch, Rye, and Bourbon, all of which have innate differences, according to their connoisseurs.
+There are many forms of whiskey, including scotch, rye, and bourbon, all of which have different manufacturing processes.
 However, each of these related subtypes is typically between 70-100 proof (35-50% ABV).

-Vodka is known to be popular in Eastern Europe, but it is also one of the most popular spirits in France, Canada, Guyana, and a host of other countries.
+Vodka is known to be popular in Eastern Europe.
+It is also one of the most popular spirits in France, Canada, Guyana, and a host of other countries.
 Each bottle of vodka also varies the most in proof, with different types being anywhere from 80-190 proof (40-95% ABV).
 Certain types of vodka are by far the strongest possible alcohol that is fit for human consumption.